vcollak/shellscripts/README.md

 Various useful shell scripts.

 ## Scripts
+### /CreatingNewSite/create-new-site.sh
-### /CreatingNewSite/create-new-site.sh - Script for Bitnami that allows users to create a new apache site based on a template.
-Specificlaly, the script will copy a directory from "/opt/bitnami/apps/template" into another directory of your choosing (based on site_name param).
+Script for Bitnami that allows users to create a new apache site based on a template.
+The script will copy a directory from "/opt/bitnami/apps/template" into another directory of your choosing (based on site_name param).
 It will then re-configure the app.conf accordingly (based on site_name, site_domain, and test_domain).

-Look inside of the create-new-site.sh for common vars set including: app_dir="/opt/bitnami/apps" apache_conf_dir="/opt/bitnami/apache2/conf" apache_conf_file="httpd.conf"
+Look inside of the create-new-site.sh for common vars set including:

+app_dir="/opt/bitnami/apps"

+apache_conf_dir="/opt/bitnami/apache2/conf"

+apache_conf_file="httpd.conf"

 bitnami_user="bitnami"

 daemon_user="daemon"

     $ Usage: ./create-new-site.sh site_name site_domain test_domain